microbus-io/fabric/docs/blocks/layers.md

 Load balancing

-Geo-affinity failover routing
+Geo-aware failover routing

 Connectivity health checks

 ## OSS

 [NATS](https://www.nats.io) sits at the core of `Microbus` and makes much of its magic possible.
 NATS is a full-mesh, highly-available, lighting-fast, real-time, at-most-once, messaging bus.
-It enables request/response, publish/subscribe, load-balancing, discovery and geo affinity routing.
+It enables request/response, publish/subscribe, load-balancing, discovery and geo-aware failover routing.

 [OpenTelemetry](https://opentelemetry.io) is a standard for the collection of metrics, distributed tracing and logs.